 In the wintertime when smaller water bodies near Wachusett Reservoir freeze up, many waterfowl will roost in the main body of the reservoir - which freezes later.
 This increased bird activity tends to increase fecal coliform counts.
 DCR has an active bird harassment program to move the birds away from the intake area.

-Seventeen of the 30 samples were positive during April.
+Ten of the 30 samples were positive during June.
 None of the samples exceeded a count of 20 cfu/100mL.
-For the current six-month period, 0.0% of the samples have exceeded a count of 20 cfu/100mL, compared to the allowable 10%.
+For the current six-month period, 0.0% of the samples have exceeded a count of 20 cfu/100mL.